lgondara/qa_gen/iclr_blogpost_draft (1).md

 ### Asymmetric Error Costs

 Not all errors are equal.
 For our reportable tumor classification task, we designed the system to minimize false positives while keeping false negatives below 2%.
 This alignment came directly from understanding operational costs: false positives waste staff time but are caught quickly during review, while false negatives could mean missed cancer cases, which is unacceptable.

 The lesson: accept that errors will happen and design your system to handle them gracefully.
 Confidence thresholds, human-in-the-loop validation, and continuous monitoring are essential for reliable healthcare AI systems.

 ## Co-Design or Fail

 We had a significant advantage: we are the provincial cancer registry.
-Our team includes both ML researchers and tumor registrars, with direct access to oncologists for decisions requiring deeper clinical expertise.
+Our team includes ML researchers and tumor registrars, with direct access to oncologists for decisions requiring deeper clinical expertise.
 This internal collaboration was critical to our success.
 We started by deeply understanding our registrars' workflows, timing each step and identifying pain points.
 We ran structured discussions about what actually helps: What takes the most time?
 Where do errors happen?
 What would make their job easier?

 ```mermaid
 graph TB
     NLP[NLP System]